 Travel and accommodation

 If you have to travel for work, the costs of your travel and accommodation may be claimable although it’s well worth noting that these expenses are subject to the 24 month rule.

-The 24 month rule states that if the employee has spent, or is likely to spend, 40% of their time at that location within a 24 month period, it is no longer a temporary workplace (so you can’t claim).
+The 24 month rule states that if the employee has spent, or is likely to spend, 40% of their time at that location within a 24 month period, it’s no longer a temporary workplace (so you can’t claim).
 This is because you can’t claim for travel too and from a regular place of work (your ‘commute’).